 Cost of Living: Canada Vs. US

-So, What’s In It For Canadian Nurses?
+What’s In It For Canadian Nurses Moving to the U.S.?

-While US healthcare facilities benefit significantly from hiring nurses from Canada, why should you make the move?
+While U.S. healthcare facilities benefit significantly from hiring nurses from Canada, why should you make the move?

 Research conducted back in 2006 asked Canadian nurses working in North Carolina why they’d chosen to leave their home country for the US.
 The reasons included: